CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 )
 ```

-For this type, we implement the `LinearInterpolation` trait that enables us to grab the indeces of
+For this type, we implement the `LinearInterpolation` trait described above that contains the same
+functions to enable us to grab the indeces of the values in the first vector in the tuple that
-the values that window a particular value, and we implement a method that returns the inverse tuple.
+window a provided value, and we implement a new method that returns the inverse tuple.

 ```rs:natural_history_manager.rs
 impl InvertibleTimeVaryingParameter {